Twin-2/can-of-books-frontend/README.md

 7-28-2021 8:00pm - Application now has an 'add'book' functionality that will add books to the specific user that is logged in.

 7-29-2021 6:00pm - Application now has a 'delete book' functionality that will delete books from the db of the user.

+8-1-2021 9:45am - Application now has the capacity to update books in your library.

 ## Credit and Collaborations
   - CodeFellows TA's